AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 The Approach

-We implemented the complete Citation Engineering process over 12 weeks.
+I implemented the complete Citation Engineering process over 12 weeks.
 Here’s the exact sequence:

 Week 1-2: Entity Mapping & Knowledge Graph Integration